-A mother brings a girl, 1 year old, to the Emergency Department with a 5 month history of diarrhea which is described as frequent liquid stools.
+A father brings a girl, 1 year old, to the Emergency Department with a 5 month history of diarrhea which is described as frequent liquid stools.
 There is no blood in the stool.
 The child has not been vomiting and has abdominal pain.
 The child's weight was 50th percentile at birth, but after 6 months of age began dropping and is now 10th percentile.
-The child is in daycare.
-The child is fully immunized and is breastfed with a variety of solids.
-Family history is unremarkable.
+There are no known sick contacts.
+The child is fully immunized and is formula fed plus a variety of solids.
+Family history reveals that the child's mother has type 1 diabetes.
 On examination the child looks tired.
-The vital signs are as follows, bp: normal, hr: normal and temp: 37.2°C. Abdomen is mildly distended.
+The vital signs are as follows, bp: normal, hr: normal and temp: 37.3°C. Abdomen is mildly distended.
 Perianal examination is normal.
 Skin examination is normal.

 What is/are the most appropriate initial investigation(s)?
 Check all that apply.